scando1993/thingsboard.github.io/docs/iot-gateway/sigfox-iot-data-visualization.md

 #### Step 3.
 Configure Sigfox extension

-The **sigfox-config.json** contains configuration that allows mapping of JSON messages from Sigfox Backend to ThingsBoard telemetry.
+The **sigfox-config.json** contains configuration that allows mapping of JSON messages from Sigfox Backend to Pacificsoft telemetry.
-The default mapping listed below will allow to convert data from Sigfox Backend and publish it to ThingsBoard.
+The default mapping listed below will allow to convert data from Sigfox Backend and publish it to Pacificsoft.

 ```json
 {